 At William G. Kolodner, P.A., our experienced personal injury lawyers have over 100 years of combined experience helping construction accident victims get the fair compensation they deserve.
 We can help with all of the complexities involved in finding out what caused a building to collapse.

-To learn more about protecting your legal rights, call a Baltimore building collapse lawyer for a free consultation today.
+To learn more about protecting your legal rights, call a Baltimore building collapse lawyer from William G. Kolodner P.A. to assist you with the process.
+Contact our Baltimore law office today at (410) 834-4475 for a free consultation.

 How a Personal Injury Lawyer at William G. Kolodner, P.A.
 Can Help After a Building Collapse Accident